Herb Sendek: Arizona State

 On April 3, 2006, Sendek accepted the head coaching job at Arizona State.
-While his first year record in the Pac-10 was a paltry 2–16, recruiting went well: ASU signed Jerren Shipp, a highly regarded high school guard, point guard Derek Glasser from the LA Area, and Eric Boateng, a McDonald's All-American who transferred from Duke.
-His second recruiting class included highly touted McDonald's All-American James Harden and point guard Jamelle McMillan (a four-star recruit and the son of former NC State Basketball star Nate McMillan).
+While his first year record in the Pac-10 was a paltry 2–16, recruiting went well: ASU signed Jerren Shipp, a highly regarded high school guard, point guard Derek Glasser from the LA area, and Eric Boateng, a McDonald's All-American who transferred from Duke.
+His second recruiting class included highly touted McDonald's All-American James Harden and point guard Jamelle McMillan (a four-star recruit and the son of former NC State basketball star Nate McMillan).

 The 2007–08 season was a great improvement over the previous season.
 Sendek and freshman guard James Harden led the Sun Devils to fifth place in the Pac-10 Conference, including a sweep of rival Arizona.
 Arizona State was rewarded with a number 1 seed in the 2008 NIT.
-The 2008–09 team led by Pac-10 Player of the year Harden improved to a 25–10 record and advanced to the second round of the NCAA tournament.
+The 2008–09 team led by Pac-10 Player of the Year Harden improved to a 25–10 record and advanced to the second round of the NCAA tournament.

-After the departure of Harden for the NBA, the Sun Devils program finished 2nd in the Pac-10 during the 2009–10 season in what was a weak Pac-10 Conference.
-That year, the conference RPI was so weak, it was the first time the 2nd place Pac-10 team didn't get an at-large invitation to the NCAA tournament.
-The Sun Devils instead were given a #1 Seed in the NIT and lost 67-66 to the Jacksonville Dolphins in Tempe.
+After the departure of Harden for the NBA, the Sun Devils program finished second in the Pac-10 during the 2009–10 season in what was a weak Pac-10 Conference.
+That year, the conference RPI was so weak, it was the first time the second-place Pac-10 team did not get an at-large invitation to the NCAA tournament.
+The Sun Devils instead were given a #1 Seed in the NIT and lost 67–66 to Jacksonville in Tempe.
 With three returning seniors, there were high expectations for the 2010–11 season with an expected run at the Pac-10 title again.
 However, the Sun Devils finished in last place with a record of 12–19 (4–14).

 The 2011–12 season was anticipated to be better with the addition of newcomer and 2010–11 Arizona High School Player of the Year Jahii Carson.
 However, Carson failed to gain NCAA clearance to play.
-The season became even more troublesome as Sendek dismissed his leading scorer, Keala King, from the team on January 7, 2012 for undisclosed reasons.
+The season became even more troublesome as Sendek dismissed his leading scorer, Keala King, from the team on January 7, 2012, for undisclosed reasons.
 The season resulted in a tenth-place finish in the new Pac-12.
 A sixth-place finish followed in 2012–13 with a trip to the NIT.
-In 2013–14, ASU finished with a 21–12 record and a loss in the Second Round of the NCAA tournament.
+In 2013–14, ASU finished with a 21–12 record and a loss in the second round of the NCAA tournament.

 On March 24, 2015, Sendek was fired by Arizona State after an 18–16 record, losing to USC in the Pac-12 tournament, and a trip to the NIT.

 Santa Clara

-On March 28, 2016, Sendek accepted the head coaching job at Santa Clara, replacing recently fired coach, Kerry Keating who was fired after nine years.
+On March 28, 2016, Sendek accepted the head coaching job at Santa Clara, replacing recently fired coach Kerry Keating, who was fired after nine years.

 On January 12, 2022, Sendek got his 500th career win against Pacific.